What Is the Rule of 55?

 Understand the IRS Rule for Taking 401k Distributions Starting at Age 55

-If you have a 401(k) plan, you probably already know that there's usually a 10-percent penalty for withdrawing any of the funds before you reach age 59 1/2.
+If you have a 401(k) plan, you probably already know that there is usually a 10-percent penalty for withdrawing any of the funds before you reach age 59 1/2.
 But there are some exceptions to this early distribution rule and one of them affects pre-retirees in particular.
-It's known as the Internal Revenue Service's "Rule of 55."
-If you're age 55 or older, it's something you should know about.
+It is often referred to as the Internal Revenue Service's "Rule of 55."
+If you are age 55 or older, it is something you should know about because it affects how and when you can gain penalty-free access to your retirement savings.

 What Is the Rule of 55?

-Of course, there's a catch.
-The Rule of 55 only applies to assets in your current 401(k) or 403(b)—the one you invested in while you were at the job you're now leaving at age 55 or older.
+Of course, there is a slight catch you need to be aware of.
+The Rule of 55 only applies to assets in your current 401(k) or 403(b)—the one you invested in while you were at the job you are considering leaving at age 55 or older.
 If you have money in a former 401(k) or 403(b), it's not eligible for the early withdrawal penalty exemption.
 You would have to wait until age 59 1/2 to begin withdrawing funds from those accounts if you wanted to do so without paying the 10-percent penalty.
+One strategy to give yourself access to retirement plan assets with a former employer prior to age 59 1/2 is to roll those assets into your current 401k prior to retiring from your current job.

-This rule of 55 does not apply to individual retirement accounts, either.
+It is important to note that the Rule of 55 does not apply to individual retirement accounts.
 If you were to move assets into a rollover IRA upon leaving your job, you would not be eligible for early withdrawal under the Rule of 55.

 What Is a Section 72(t) Distribution?